microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-00.md

 You will primarily be working with Jupyter Notebooks and Python to interact with Azure OpenAI.

+[Jupyter Notebook](https://jupyter.org/) is an open-source web application that allows you to create and share documents containing live code, equations, visualizations, and narrative text.
+It's useful for a wide range of tasks, such as data cleaning and transformation, numerical simulation, statistical modeling, data visualization, and machine learning.

 ### Student Resources

 Your coach will provide you with a `Resources.zip` file that contains resource files you will use to complete the challenges for this hack.